Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 Billing can be exported into BigQuery or Cloud Storage (using CSV or JSON format)

+Discount up to 57% for committed (for 1 to 3 years) : Engaged for a set amount of CPU and RAM (paid even if not used)

 # Accessing gcloud
 3 ways :